nilsmartel/string/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help       Prints this message or the help of the given subcommand(s) length     Returns the length of string
-    line       Pick a single line by linenumber replace    Replace all matching words
+    help        Prints this message or the help of the given subcommand(s) length      Returns the length the input string line        Pick a single line by linenumber replace     Replace all matching words
-    split      Split up a string by a separator and print the parts on separate lines substr     Extract a part of a given string
+    split       Split up a string by a separator and print the parts on separate lines substr      Extract a part of a given string template    Useful for templating, replace sections of input with the output of a shell command or script
 ```

 ## Installation